WWE News: NXT Champion Gives His #SpeakingOut Story Of Being Assaulted – ‘Anyone Can Be A Victim’

 NXT North American Champion Keith Lee decided to share his own #SpeakingOut story to let those in WWE and other wrestling promotions know they aren’t alone.
 Many have shared past tales of sexual assault, abuse, or misconduct brought against them in the professional wrestling community.
-The intimidating giant in the ring wanted to let the victims know that they are not alone.

-Lee is 6’2″ and weighs more than 300 pounds.
-Many may think no-one could take advantage of him in any way, but his story tells a different tale.
+Lee is 6 feet 2 inches tall and weighs more than 300 pounds.
+Many may think no one could take advantage of him in any way, but his story tells a different tale.
 In a heartfelt tweet sent out on Tuesday night, Lee shared his #SpeakingOut story from a few years ago.

 The NXT superstar immediately states he’s not looking to call anyone out or to cause harm.
 He isn’t even angry about the situation, but he wanted to get his story out there to let people they aren’t going through this without company.